-The librarians' goal is to assist students with their research and provide them with information literacy skills-skills that contribute to the ability to think critically and that are vital for lifelong learning.
+The librarians' goal is to assist students with their research and help them cultivate information literacy skills.
+These skills contribute to the ability to think critically and are vital for lifelong learning.
 In the process, we collaborate with faculty to engage students with inquiry-based assignments that prepare students to seek and use information wisely and effectively in their academic, professional, and personal lives.
 We teach and develop information literacy through the Information Literacy Program in the following ways:

 - By collaborating and partnering with our colleagues from all departments and offices to integrate information literacy into academic programs.